nagyistoce/hookops-lab/_pages/practical-rails-apps.md

 Inside this alumni-only community, you get the one-on-one support, motivation and pressure you need from fellow students and Your Virtual Rails Client, so that you never, ever get stuck learning alone again.

-**Add-On #4: 90 Days Of Just-In-Time Private Email Coaching**
+**Add-On #4: 60 Days Of Just-In-Time Private Email Coaching**

 Got specific questions for your own unique Ruby and Rails app?
-Not sure how to  deal with a tricky situation in Rails?
-Just shoot Your Virtual Rails Client an email and get your question answered – in 30 minutes or less.
+Not sure how to  deal with a tricky situation in Ruby or Rails?
+Just shoot Your Virtual Rails Client an email and get your question answered – in 60 minutes or less.

 #### <center><i style="color: #526acc; font-weight: bold;">A Quick Peek Inside Your Virtual Rails Client</i></center>